Rockstarravo/usecases/README.md

 Steps to achieve the springboot interaction with secretsmanager

 1. AWS cli (Install & configure with IAM Access key & Secret key)
-   # making iam has policy to access with Secret manager
+   # Make sure it contains iam policy to access with Secret manager

 2. AWS console (setup the keys in secret manager service ex: username : root, password : password )